carbon-language/carbon-lang/flang/docs/ImplementingASemanticCheck.md

    :local:
 ```

-I recently added a semantic check to the f18 compiler front end.
+I recently added a semantic check to the Flang compiler front end.
 This document
 describes my thought process and the resulting implementation.

 For more information about the compiler, start with the